JOSHCLUNE/joshclune.github.io/research.markdown

 </p>

 <p>
 Keller's Conjecture states that this trend holds in arbitrary dimensions.
-In precise terms, it states that any tiling of n-dimensional Euclidean space by identical hypercubes must contain at least two hypercubes that share an (n-1)-dimensional face.
-As it turns out, Keller's Conjecture is true up to and including dimension 7, and false afterwards, a result that strikes me as deeply arbitrary.
+As it turns out, Keller's Conjecture is true in 7 or fewer dimensions, and is false in 8 or more dimensions.
 </p>

 <p>
-The proof that Keller's Conjecture holds in dimension 7 critically relies on a reduction from the original geometric conjecture to a finite graph clique problem.
-My research involves using the interactive theorem prover Lean to formalize this reduction and obtained a verified proof of it.
+The proof that Keller's Conjecture holds in 7 dimensions critically relies on a reduction from the original geometric conjecture to a finite graph clique problem.
+My research involved using the Lean 3 theorem prover to formalize and verify this reduction.
+I also used this formalized reduction to produce the first verified proof that Keller's Conjecture is false in 8 dimensions.
+You can read more about this work <a href="{{ site.baseurl }}/pdfs/Keller_reduction.pdf">here</a>, and you can check out the formal proofs <a href="https://github.com/JOSHCLUNE/Keller_reduction">here</a>.
 </p>
 </div>